 In the beginning, I kind of hid myself.
 I did not talk about my passion and laughed good naturally at little digs into my way of living - they were jokes, after all, nothing to be upset about - even although I started to feel a little bored myself.
 Not surprisingly, I often felt like a fraud, both in my job, and my circle of friends.

 Then the same thing started to happen all over again when I started working with dōTERRA.
-Reactions varied between ’hmmmm...if you think it works’ to ‘I can’t believe you fell for this’.
-I promise you, there was not a single ‘Wow! - this sounds interesting, you’ll rock this’⠀
+Reactions varied between ’hmmm...if you think it works’ to ‘I can’t believe you fell for this'.
+I promise you; there was not a single ‘Wow! - this sounds interesting.
+You’ll rock this.’⠀

 Was I really making constant boring and unattractive choices?
 Was everyone else right?